vectorgrp/sil-kit-adapters-tap/README.md

 **Note 1:** If you have installed a self-built version of SIL Kit, you can build the adapter against it by setting SILKIT_PACKAGE_DIR to the installation path, where the bin, include and lib directories are.

-**Note 2:** If you don't provide a specific path for SILKIT_PACKAGE_DIR, a SIL Kit release package [SilKit-4.0.17-ubuntu-18.04-x86_64-gcc] will be fetched from github.com and the adapter will be built against it.
+**Note 2:** If you don't provide a specific path for SILKIT_PACKAGE_DIR, a SIL Kit release package (the default version listed in CMakeLists.txt) will be fetched from github.com and the adapter will be built against it.

 The adapters and demo executables will be available in ``build/bin`` (depending on the configured build directory).